-If you intend to do bake your own bread, pizza crusts, focaccia etc, it is worth your time to source the ingredients needed to have a regular supply of gluten-free bread flour handy.
+If you intend to bake your homemade bread, pizza crusts, focaccia etc, it is worth your time to source the ingredients needed to have a regular supply of gluten-free bread flour handy.

 What is whey protein isolate?

-Whey Protein Isolate is an unflavoured protein powder that has a high percentage of casein (a milk protein).
+Whey Protein Isolate is an unflavoured protein powder with a high percentage of casein (a milk protein).
 This casein is what successfully replaces gluten in baking.
-As they say, “gluten is the glue for dough”, so I have great respect for casein as its replacement!
+As they say, “Gluten is the glue for dough”, so I have great respect for casein as its replacement!

-For those who are lactose-intolerant, look for the soy protein isolate.
-This may not be readily available at the shops, but I managed to find mine online at Amazon.
+For those who are lactose-intolerant, look for soy protein isolate.
+This may not be readily available at regular shops, but I found plenty of brands online at Amazon.

 This is often confused with regular tapioca flour.
 Modified tapioca starch is a chemically modified product, which is why it cannot be replaced with regular tapioca flour.
 It is a thickening starch that helps create elasticity and texture to the dough.
 The addition of this ingredient makes it much easier to handle and for shaping the dough.